-- Clayton Early Learning has a number of community partnerships and strong relationships with community agencies across Colorado. - Information about recruitment is obtained at enrollment by asking each new family, "How did you hear about Clayton Early Learning?"
-During the 2017-18 program year, more than 100 families were recruited by word of mouth. - The Program has a recruitment plan and strategies to reach the most vulnerable children and families in our community. - Clayton Early Learning conducts weekly enrollment meetings with an interdisciplinary team to discuss eligibility, deadlines, mapping children into slots and transition processes. - Enrollment notes are emailed to staff weekly, which include action items, responsible person and due dates. - The Program keeps a recruitment log to record specific recruitment efforts.
+- Clayton Early Learning has a number of community partnerships and strong relationships with community agencies across Colorado. - The Program has a recruitment plan and strategies to reach the most vulnerable children and families in our community. - Clayton Early Learning conducts weekly enrollment meetings with an interdisciplinary team to discuss eligibility, enrollment, and mapping of children into slots and transition processes.